How To Hire Roofing Sales People

 Waiters work for cash.
 They need the money.
 If they don’t have a good day waiting tables, they’ll go home broke.

-Waiters have to make people like them to make money.
+Waiters have to make people like them in order to make money.
 They are skilled in the art of liking.

 Waiters ask good questions.
 Sweet tea or unsweetened, do you want your sauce on the side, you want your salad before the meal?
 They ask good questions so they can figure out what’s most important as quickly as possible.